Rent an RV in Los Angeles and enjoy all that Los Angeles has to offer.

 Original Tommy’s Hamburgers – it surprised me that this restaurant made it onto anyone’s top favorites list as it is a chain restaurant.
 In my experience chain restaurants are good, but they are usually not write home to mom fabulous, this one is.
 Tommy’s has 30 locations across California.
 Tommy’s tops everything with their marvelous chili, which keeps customers coming back for more.
 2575 W Beverly Blvd, Los Angeles California.

 Before You Run Out of Time You Need to Eat Here Too

-Pink’s Hot Dogs – Pink’s is a landmark in Hollywood, first opening it’s doors in 1946.
+Pink’s Hot Dogs – Pink’s is a landmark in Hollywood, first opening its doors in 1946.
 Pink’s has served many celebrities over the years, this can be seen by the signed celeb pictures adorning the walls.
-Many has the famous hot dogs have even been named after the famous person who ordered them.
+Many of the famous hot dogs have even been named after the famous person who ordered them.
 709 N La Brea Ave, Los Angeles California.